verus-lang/verus-analyzer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Create a feature request for rust-analyzer.
+about: Create a feature request for verus-analyzer.
 title: ''
 labels: 'C-feature'
 assignees: ''